 Abydos and the Osireion

-Abydos was one of the most sacred places connected with Osiris and royal memory.
+Abydos was one of the most sacred places connected with Osiris, royal memory and rebirth.
+The Osireion adds one of Egypt’s most atmospheric afterlife settings.

-Royal tombs show afterlife scenes, divine judgment and the spiritual world shaped by Osiris.
+Royal tombs show afterlife scenes, divine judgment and the spiritual world shaped by Osiris, Ra, Anubis and other funerary deities.

 Essential Osiris Facts